 Where residents actually go

-The plaza and market
+The plaza and the mercado

 Balneario Ejidal